 This will come as little surprise to diehard sci-fi fans but yesterday, 8th September, was the 50th anniversary of the broadcast of the first episode of Star Trek.
 To help celebrate the US Postal Service has released four commemorative stamps saluting the beloved TV show.

-The four stamps — labelled simply as Forever — were created by Philadelphia-based design firm Heads of State, under the art direction of Antonio Alcalá.
+The four stamps — part of USPS’ Forever range — were created by Philadelphia-based design firm Heads of State, under the art direction of Antonio Alcalá.
 And a jolly good job they’ve done too.
 Each stamp represents an iconic image from the show, rendered in a distressed, yet clean-edged, retro style.

 As well as the stamps USPS are also offering first-day issues and franked envelopes, as well as a pane of 20 Star Trek stamps.